 On Saturday morning, the Band assembles at the Band Building for breakfast followed by a march around campus as a ceremonial “wake-up” for the students.
 The march out ends at the Loftus Sports Center (Notre Dame’s indoor football facility) for a rehearsal of the afternoon’s performance.
 After a brief meeting and prayer band members have a break to grab brunch and change into their uniforms.
 Thousands of fans, both with and without game tickets, follow the Band to the steps of Bond Hall for the tradition-filled “Concert on the Steps.”
 With kickoff nearing, Irish pride is stirred as the band plays all the Notre Dame football songs plus the day’s half time music.
 Fans who stay at Bond Hall after the concert are treated to the thundering sound of the Notre Dame Drummer’s Circle, hundreds of others enjoy the Victory March and Notre Dame Our Mother (the alma mater) by the “Trumpets in the Dome,” and still others around campus are able to witness each section’s unique pre-game rituals and traditions.
 The crowds gather around the Golden Dome for the Band step-off and line the sidewalks as the band marches to the stadium.

-In recent years the Band has traveled to Michigan, Michigan State, Pittsburgh, Penn State, West Virginia, Tennessee and Florida State.
-Bowl appearances have included the Fiesta Bowl, Gator Bowl, Cotton Bowl, Orange Bowl, Sugar Bowl, Sun Bowl, and most recently, the Champs Sports Bowl.
+In recent years the Band has traveled to Michigan, Michigan State, Pittsburgh, Penn State, West Virginia, Tennessee, Florida State, and Oklahoma.
+Bowl appearances have included the Fiesta Bowl, Gator Bowl, Cotton Bowl, Orange Bowl, Sugar Bowl, Sun Bowl, Champs Sports Bowl and most recently, the BCS National Championship Game.

 Notre Dame has a rich tradition of concert performance.
 Annually, over 200 student musicians participate in the three concert bands at Notre Dame.
 Throughout the year the groups perform several concerts and provide music for the annual commencement exercises.